Drug driving and cannabis in the UK: limits, testing and penalties (2026)

 Cannabis remains a Class B controlled substance in the UK, making its possession, cultivation, and distribution illegal.
 However, the legal landscape is complex:

-- Possession: Up to 5 years in prison, an unlimited fine, or both.
+- Possession: up to 5 years in prison, an unlimited fine, or both.

-- Supply and production: Up to 14 years in prison, an unlimited fine, or both.
+- Supply and production: up to 14 years in prison, an unlimited fine, or both.

 Driving under the influence of cannabis